-This Construction Safety and Phasing Plan (CSPP) was developed in accordance with Federal Aviation Administration (FAA) Advisory Circular (AC) 150/5370-2G, Operational Safety on Airports During Construction for the Non-Standard Taxiways Project at William P. Hobby Airport (HOU).
-This AC also includes an outline for the Safety Plan Compliance Document (SPCD) to be completed by the contractor awarded the construction of this project.
+This Construction Safety and Phasing Plan (CSPP) was developed in accordance with Federal Aviation Administration (FAA) Advisory Circular (AC) 150/5370-2G (latest edition), Operational Safety on Airports During Construction, for the Passenger Loading Bridge (PLB) Replacement Project at William P. Hobby Airport (HOU).
+This AC also includes an outline for the Safety Plan Compliance Document (SPCD) to be completed by the contractor awarded the construction of this project and is included in Appendix C.

 Aviation safety is the primary consideration at airports, especially during construction.
-The airport operator's CSPP and the contractor's Safety Plan Compliance Document (SPCD) are the primary tools to ensure safety compliance when coordinating construction activities with airport operations.
+The airport operator's CSPP and the contractor's SPCD are the primary tools to ensure safety compliance when coordinating construction activities with airport operations.
 These documents identify all aspects of the construction project that pose a potential safety hazard to airport operations and outline respective mitigation procedures for each hazard.
 They must provide information necessary for the Airport Operations department to conduct airfield inspections and expeditiously identify and correct unsafe conditions during construction.
 All aviation safety provisions included within the project drawings, contract specifications, and other related documents must also be reflected in the CSPP and SPCD.
+Requirements contained within this CSPP are enforceable by the contract outlined in Article 10 - Safety Precautions, Section 10.1 - Safety Programs, Section 10.2 - Pollutants and Pollutant Facilities, Section 10.3 - Safety of the Environment, Persons and Property, and Section 10.4 - Emergencies per Document 00700-General Conditions.